Our Staff

 Phone: 336.613.2196

 Jamie and her husband, also named Jamie, live in Kernersville, NC.
-They have one child in college and another in high school, along with an adoring golden retriever.
+They have one young adult child and another in high school, along with an adoring golden retriever.
 When she’s not busy dashing to her kids’ activities, Jamie enjoys reading, traveling and cheering on the WFU Demon Deacons.

 Education